DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

   * name **required** `string`: The name of the token filter.
 It must only contain letters, digits, spaces, dashes or underscores, can only start and end with alphanumeric characters, and is limited to 128 characters.

 ### RegexFlags
-* RegexFlags `object`: Defines flags that can be combined to control how regular expressions are used in the pattern analyzer and pattern tokenizer.
+* RegexFlags `string` (values: CANON_EQ, CASE_INSENSITIVE, COMMENTS, DOTALL, LITERAL, MULTILINE, UNICODE_CASE, UNIX_LINES): Defines flags that can be combined to control how regular expressions are used in the pattern analyzer and pattern tokenizer.
-  * name `string`

 ### ResourceCounter
 * ResourceCounter `object`: Represents a resource's usage and quota.